Contact: Ken Chawkin, firstname.lastname@example.org

 A total of eighteen peer-reviewed articles have now been published validating the prediction by Maharishi Mahesh Yogi, the founder of the Transcendental Meditation program, that a TM-Sidhi group of this size would lead to reduced societal stress, as reflected in reduced crime, violence, accidents, illness, and increased positive trends in society.

 In view of these findings, the authors invite governments to implement and evaluate this scientifically validated approach to reducing violence and other negative trends in society.

-Institute director Dr. John Hagelin and the Institute staff continue to work every day to promote the Invincible America Assembly—the large meditation group at Maharishi University of Management practicing the TM and TM-Sidhi program together—and to increase the number of participants in order to further enhance the group’s positive influence on social trends in the U.S. Dr. Hagelin has frequently commented that the profound coherence generated in national consciousness by the Assembly is the foundation for the Institute’s success in bringing all these peace-creating programs to the public.
+Institute director Dr. John Hagelin and the Institute staff continue to work every day to promote the Invincible America Assembly—the large meditation group at Maharishi International University practicing the TM and TM-Sidhi program together—and to increase the number of participants in order to further enhance the group’s positive influence on social trends in the U.S. Dr. Hagelin has frequently commented that the profound coherence generated in national consciousness by the Assembly is the foundation for the Institute’s success in bringing all these peace-creating programs to the public.